molily/molily.de/_posts/2020-11-21-testing-angular.md

 ### What testing can achieve

-Automated testing is a tool with a specific purpose and scope of application.
-A basic concept is that testing helps you to ship an application that functions according to its requirements.
+Automated testing is a tool with a specific purpose.
+A basic concept is that testing helps to build an application that functions according to its requirements.
 That is true, but there are certain subtleties.

 The [International Software Testing Qualifications Board (ISTQB)](https://www.istqb.org) came up with **Seven Testing Principles** (CTFL Syllabus 2018 V3.1) that shed light on what testing can achieve and what not.
 Without discussing every principle, let us consider the main ideas.